-On October 6, 2014, Talon released a technical report prepared in accordance with NI 43-101 to support the disclosure of the Initial Resource Estimate.
-The technical report is entitled "First Independent Technical Report on the Tamarack North Project, Tamarack, Minnesota" dated October 6, 2014 ("Tamarack North Technical Report") and was prepared by independent Qualified Persons Brian Thomas (P. Geo) of Golder, Paul Palmer (P. Eng) of Golder and Manochehr Oliazadeh Khorakchy (P. Eng) of Hatch Ltd. Please refer to the
+On March 26, 2018, Talon released a second independent technical report prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Minerals Projects ("NI 43-101") in respect of the Tamarack North Project.
+The second independent technical report is entitled "Second Independent Technical Report on the Tamarack North Project - Tamarack, Minnesota" dated March 26, 2018 (the "Tamarack North Technical Report") and was prepared by independent "Qualified Persons" (as that term is defined in NI 43-101) Mr. Brian Thomas (P. Geo) of Golder Associates Ltd. ("Golder"), Mr. Tim Fletcher (P. Eng) of DRA Americas Inc. and Mr. Oliver Peters (P. Eng) of Metpro Management Inc.